AdobeDocs/commerce-operations.en/help/installation/next-steps/configuration.md

 ## Server settings {#post-install-server}

-This section briefly discusses settings we recommend you consider for the server on which Magento runs.
+This section briefly discusses settings we recommend you consider for the server on which the application runs.
 Some of these settings are not directly related to Magento; these are provided as suggestions only.

 ### Log rotation